Adams County Amish Bird Symposium

 Midwest Native Plant Society, Inc.

-The Bird Symposium is always looking for new people who are interested in the natural world in Adams County to help with events, lead trips, and more!
-Email the team for more information at [email protected]We are full for 2023.
+The Bird Symposium is always looking for people who are interested in the natural world in Adams County to help with events, help lead field trip to Adams Lake, and more!
+Email the team for more information at [email protected].

 Sign-up for symposium updates!

-Ann Geise Art Ann Geise is a landscape, wildlife and nature artist from Cincinnati, OH area who works in oils and watercolors.
+Ann Geise Art– Ann Geise is a landscape, wildlife and nature artist from the Cincinnati, OH area who works in oils and watercolors.

 Rob Liptak Art-bird carvings